Covid 19 Delta outbreak: Will Jacinda Ardern need to dampen vaccine demand, or has she locked in a deal? - NZ Herald

-Prime Minister Jacinda Ardern and director general of health Ashley Bloomfield will provide the latest Covid-19 update today at 1pm.
+Prime Minister Jacinda Ardern and director general of health Ashley Bloomfield are providing the latest Covid-19 update.

 Ardern is also expected to reveal whether she has managed to secure quick supplies of Pfizer from other countries so that the current rate of demand - about 550,000 doses per week - can be met for the rest of September.
 You can watch the press confrence here live at 1pm.